Springfield, Oregon: Public safety

 The Springfield Police Department and Eugene Springfield Fire are the city's public safety agencies.
 The Springfield police department is currently under investigation due to allegations of sexual misconduct made by a female former officer.

 Geography

 According to the United States Census Bureau, the city has a total area of 15.75 sqmi, of which, 15.74 sqmi is land and 0.01 sqmi is water.

 The McKenzie River forms the northern city limits.

 Neighborhoods

-Springfield does not have any official neighborhood designations.
-Unofficial neighborhood areas include:
+Springfield recognizes 7 neighborhood areas from their neighborhood refinement plans.